sqrDAO/spaces-summarization/README.md

 - **API Layer**: Express.js REST API (`api/index.js`)
 - **Service Layer**:
-  - `YtDlpService`: Handles downloading and caching of Spaces audio
+  - `YtDlpService`: Handles downloading and caching of Spaces audio with a neat progress bar
-  - `SummarizationService`: Handles audio processing and summarization
+  - `SummarizationService`: Handles audio processing and summarization using Google's Gemini API
-- **Configuration**: External configuration for customizable prompts
+- **Configuration**: External configuration for customizable prompts in `config/prompts.js`
 - **Storage**: Local file system for audio files (mapped to persistent volume in Kubernetes)

+## API Dependencies

+This project uses the following key dependencies:

+- `@google/genai`: The official Google AI SDK for Node.js for accessing Gemini models
+- `yt-dlp`: Python-based tool for downloading audio from Twitter Spaces
+- `express`: Web framework for the REST API

 ## Legacy CLI Usage